Peggie Castle

-Peggie Castle (December 22, 1927 – August 11, 1973) was an American actress who specialized in playing the "other woman" in B-movies.
-Castle was Miss Cheesecake in 1949.
+Peggy Thomas Blair (December 22, 1927 – August 11, 1973), known professionally as Peggie Castle, was an American actress who specialized in playing the "other woman" in B-movies.
+She was Miss Cheesecake in 1949.

 Early life

-Castle was born as Peggy Thomas Blair in Appalachia, Wise County, Virginia.
+Castle was born in Appalachia, Wise County, Virginia.
 She changed her last name "because there was another actress named Blair at the first studio in which she worked."
 Her father, Doyle H. Blair, was at one point "an industrial relations director for a large corporation" and later business manager for Donald O'Connor and studio manager for Goldwyn Studios.
 Her mother was Elizabeth Blair.
 She took lessons in drama when she was 8 years old.